 The new stone facade was detailed to replicate the existing, including the original detailing and features.
 The stone from the demolished façade was cleaned and dressed and used to build a new stone boundary wall along the frontage on Main St. The original police station signage and date stones were also incorporated in this wall, and provided a continuity of the original building within the new development.

-In terms of the building, the original window arrangement of the façade was used as the generator for the new flats, and incorporated the original 3.0m floor to ceiling heights on the ground and first floors, whilst the additional third floor has been designed to the standard 2.4m ceiling heights.
+The original window arrangement of the façade was used as the generator for the new flats, and incorporated the original 3.0m floor to ceiling heights on the ground and first floors, whilst the additional third floor has been designed to the standard 2.4m ceiling heights.
 The third floor has been stepped back from the main stone elevation, and a low pitched zinc roof has maintained the ridge line within the ridge of the original Victorian building.
 The windows of the flats to the gable and south elevations have been made as wide as possible to provide a contrast with the proportions of the originals

 CCG adopted a Fabric First approach for the construction with the CCG OSM closed panel timber system being specified ensuring developed to a Bronze Standard of accreditation.
 The use of this system, complete with insulation windows and doors (all internal doors were also manufactured by CCG) brings enhanced efficiency and energy savings to the new residents.
 Further savings are achieved through the use of underfloor heating and solar PV panels.

-The closed panel timber system also brought efficiencies at site level.
+The closed panel timber system also brought efficiencies at site-level.
 Given the size constraints and town centre location, it was important to minimise the impact of construction works as much as possible.
 CCG were able to adhere to this notion by installing the the timer superstructure wind and water tight in just 17 weeks contributing to completion five weeks in advance of the contract programme.

 Falkirk Council were able to include the community in as much consultation as possible prior to construction so naturally during the works, CCG wanted to do the same.
 A total of 3 general labourers from the FK postcode region were employed as a direct result of the project.
 Also, CCG was able to provide a work placement to Amy Rodgers of Denny High School who was based at CCG’s HQ in Cambuslang, and provided a site tour to students of Stirling University.